bionic-gpt/bionic-gpt/crates/static-website/content/docs/guides/opensourcemodels/index.md

 ## Open Source Models
+A wide variety of open-source large language models are available, many of which are refinements of foundation models.
+Some of these models have been fine-tuned to excel in specific tasks.
+Below is a curated list of some of the top open-source models currently available.

 ### General Models

+---

 #### Lllama3.1 from Meta ####
 https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct

 **Model Summary**
 The Meta Llama 3.1 collection of multilingual large language models (LLMs) is a collection of pretrained and instruction tuned generative models in 8B, 70B and 405B sizes (text in/text out).
 The Llama 3.1 instruction tuned text only models (8B, 70B, 405B) are optimized for multilingual dialogue use cases and outperform many of the available open source and closed chat models on common industry benchmarks.

 **Intended use**
 Llama 3.1 is intended for commercial and research use in multiple languages.
 Instruction tuned text only models are intended for assistant-like chat, whereas pretrained models can be adapted for a variety of natural language generation tasks.
 The Llama 3.1 model collection also supports the ability to leverage the outputs of its models to improve other models including synthetic data generation and distillation.
 The Llama 3.1 Community License allows for these use cases.